Private Show (Britney Spears song): Composition

 "Private Show" was written by Spears, Carla Marie Williams, Tramaine Winfrey and Simon Smith.
-It was produced by Tramaine "Young Fyre" Winfrey, with Mischke serving as a vocal producer and Williams providing background vocals.
+It was produced by Tramaine "Young Fyre" Winfrey, with Mischke Butler serving as a vocal producer and Williams providing background vocals.
 It was recorded at Kasai Studios, North Hollywood, and at The Studio at the Palms, Las Vegas.
 According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, the song is written in the key of D major, with a quick tempo of 225 beats per minute.
 Spears' vocal range spans over two and a half octaves from E3 to C6 "Private Show" is an R&B and doo-wop song, with "staccato-like rhythm", "snaps, claps and other percussive flares" in its instrumentation.
 During the song, Spears gives a soulful vocal performance, delivering her "signature baby voice" during the chorus and "raw-tinged vocals" during the bridge.
 In a track-by-track commentary, Spears stated about the track: "It's a really fun song, it's more urban, it's laid back and I think it shows my vocal chops a little bit more than my songs."
 She further added: "'Private Show' is inevitably a sexy song and it promotes feeling sexy and girls feeling alive and I think that's fun for girls."

 Lyrically, "Private Show" finds Spears promising a private show for her lover, teasing to "twerk it" and "spin it".
 The song features verses with theatrical metaphors, such as: "All my tricks, they're spectacular/ My encore is immaculate."
 During the chorus, she sings: "Put on a private show, pull the curtains until they close, I put on a private show, we’ll be whiling all on the low."
 Amy Roberts of Bustle added that the song is "a personal celebration of female sexuality. [...]
 Spears is also clearly celebrating that joyful feeling of truly owning your sexuality, of being unapologetic of it, and of expressing it in a tactile, fun way." [...]
 "All in all, though, 'Private Show' seems to be a song about having fun in the bedroom.
 About being proud of your body, your sexuality, and your talents, and using them to not just pleasure a lover, but to also enjoy yourself in the process."
 Rob Sheffield of Rolling Stone added that "when she thinks she and her lover might be stealing a moment to themselves, sharing a moment of unmediated emotion, she notices there's a crowd watching.
 So she shrugs it off: 'Guess that's the end.
 Can we go again—do it all again?
 Nah, I'll take a bow.'"